aiplanethub/genai-stack/documentation/components/vector-database/weaviate.md

 This docker compose file uses sentence transformers for embedding for more embeddings and other options [refer this doc.](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules)&#x20;

-LLM Stack Configurations for Weaviate:
+GenAI Stack Configurations for Weaviate:

 \=> Sample vectordb configuration for weaviate